 Rule with priority 1 will have the highest priority / importance / weight and will be lower as the priority field value increases.
 Rules can also have equal priorities.

 This option allows us to select any one out of the 3 different criteria for recommendations:

 - Exclusion - A rule to exclude a particular set of attendees, sessions, products, or sponsors from being recommended to another set of attendees.

 - ExcludeAll - A rule to completely exclude a set of attendees, sessions, products, or sponsors from recommendations

 NOTE: Criteria will soon be available for the all types of rules.

 Groups can be created in cases where it is required to apply a single or multiple rules to a particular group of Attendees.

 This can be any one of the fields, available to people on the registration forms.

 If you select Job Title, it will use the values from the Job Title field as source to match with that of the target field.

-If you want to recommend some specific source value to some specific target value then you can specify the source value in this text field.
+If you want to recommend some specific source value to specific target value then you can specify the source value in this text field.